fbpx Skip to main content

 Progression 1: Straight leg invert negatives (one leg)

-Finally, because I’m feeling that way out – I leave you with a quote from one of my main philosophical inspirations in life, Dr Seuss…
+I leave you with a classic philosophical quote from Dr Seuss…

 You’re off to great places!
 Today is your day!
 Your mountain is waiting, So… get on your way!